winddori2002/CRFormer/README.md

 # CRFormer: Complementary Reliability perspective Transformer (IEEE ACCESS)

 This is a Pytorch implementation of [CRFormer: Complementary Reliability perspective Transformer for Automotive Components Reliability Prediction Based on Claim Data](https://ieeexplore.ieee.org/document/9863836).
 The main idea of the paper is to represent both automobile reliabilities (time and mileage) for predicting future failures in respect of each reliability.
-CRFormer consists of a  Nested sequence embedding module, Transformer encoder, and context attention based decoder.
+CRFormer consists of a  Nested sequence embedding module, Transformer encoder, and context attention-based decoder.

 The overall architecture of CRFormer is as below: